Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Introduction

 \section{Introduction}

-In Bayesian workflows, multiple models are often fitted to a given dataset, and a selection procedure is applied to decide which model will be the most consistent with future observations.
-Prediction accuracy is most naturally estimated using cross-validation (CV) of which many variants exist.
-Commonly, a model trained using a given partition of the available data and evaluated using the remaining unused data.
-However, estimates of out-of-sample model metrics using train-test splitting are statistically noisy~\citep{dietterichApproximateStatisticalTests1998, kohaviStudyCrossvalidationBootstrap1995} unless computationally expensive k-fold cross-validation (i.e., fitting the model multiple times on cross-over the entire dataset) is employed~\citep{rodriguezSensitivityAnalysisKFold2010, wongReliableAccuracyEstimates2020}.
+In Bayesian workflows, multiple models are often fitted to a given dataset, and a selection procedure is applied to predict which model will be the most consistent with future observations.
+Prediction accuracy is most naturally estimated using cross-validation (CV) of which many variants exist -- the simplest and most ubiquitous of these methods is train-test splitting.
+However, estimates of out-of-sample model metrics using train-test splitting are noisy~\citep{dietterichApproximateStatisticalTests1998, kohaviStudyCrossvalidationBootstrap1995} unless computationally expensive k-fold cross-validation (i.e., fitting the model multiple times across the entire dataset) is employed~\citep{rodriguezSensitivityAnalysisKFold2010, wongReliableAccuracyEstimates2020}.